-- there is a wide range of deal sizes (from small to large debt volumes); - the terms of bank loans are more flexible and can be tailored to the specific needs of borrowers or projects; - bank loans are not subject to market conditions and opportunity windows of the debt capital markets; - they are not subject to prospectus, registration and listing requirements; - information undertakings tend to be lower and are less costly and time-consuming than the reporting obligations when issuing debt securities; - it is easier to request and obtain waivers or amendments, or even to restructure the transaction; - the time frames to achieve closing of the transaction are shorter; and - · bank loans are subject to confidentiality requirements.
+- there is a wide range of deal sizes (from small to large debt volumes); - the terms of bank loans are more flexible and can be tailored to the specific needs of borrowers or projects; - bank loans are not subject to market conditions and opportunity windows of the debt capital markets; - they are not subject to prospectus, registration and listing requirements; - information undertakings tend to be lower and are less costly and time-consuming than the reporting obligations when issuing debt securities; - it is easier to request and obtain waivers or amendments, or even to restructure the transaction; - $\bullet \qquad \text{the time frames to achieve closing of the transaction are shorter; and} \\$ - · bank loans are subject to confidentiality requirements.

-Notwithstanding the foregoing, for certain types of corporates, for instance, companies with investment grade rating (ie, rated BBB- or higher by Standard & Poor's or Baa3 or higher by Moody's), access to debt capital markets can be cheaper and more advantageous than incurring bank debt.
+Notwithstanding the foregoing, for certain types of corporates, for instance, companies with investment grade rating (ie, rated BBB- or higher by Standard & Poor's or Baa3 or higher by Moody's), access to debt capital markets by issuing bonds and commercial paper can be cheaper and more advantageous than incurring bank debt.